The Town of Ogden offers many attractions that interest a very diverse audience. Come see what the Ogden community has to offer...

 Located within Northampton Park is Springdale Farm, a working farm owned by Heritage Christian Homes and operated by developmentally challenged adults.
 Springdale staff offer tours and many special events such as a sheep-shearing event in the Spring, and a giant corn maze in late summer and early fall.
 Springdale is also home to the Riedman Robotic Milking Center.

 Pineway Ponds Park is a 72.5 acre park located 1/4 mile north of the Village of Spencerport on Route 259 (Union Street).
-The park features three enclosed lodges and one shelter, plenty of open space for sports, walking, hiking, playing, and fishing.
-Lodges may be reserved through Ogden Parks and Recreation.
+The park features four enclosed lodges, plenty of open space for sports, walking, hiking, playing, and fishing.
+Lodges may be reserved through Ogden Parks and Recreation at (585) 617-6174.

 The Erie Canal was once Spencerport's "Main Street."
 Footsore mule drivers liked Spencerport because it was a perfect spot to change mules for the last 12-mile pull to Rochester.
 The Village has installed a dock near the canal bridge; pump holding tanks for boats; and 40 feet of boardwalk linked to a gazebo and entertainment area.
 The Village also built a handicapped-accessible fishing pier and improved its hiking trail.
 Spencerport celebrates Canal Days on the last weekend in July with an arts and crafts show, a classic car show, and live entertainment & fireworks.

-Trails - There are formal and informal trails for hiking, biking and snowmobiling located throughout the Town, including a GTC Trail, Canal Trail (6.1 miles), Heritage Trail, Rose Turner Park Trail, and various Northhampton Park Trails.
+Trails - There are formal and informal trails for hiking, biking and snowmobiling located throughout the Town, including the Canal Trail (6.1 miles), Heritage Trail, Rose Turner Park Trail, and various Northhampton Park Trails.